PhotonicsTUL/PLaSK/doc/tutorial1.rst

 Here we have defined the generator for a mesh of type ``"rectilinear2d"``, using ``"divide"`` method (i.e. *DivideGenerator*).
 We will refer to this generator later on using the specified name "default".
 As in solver configuration the meshes and generators are indistinguishable by the type, each of them must have unique name.

-The ``<postdiv>`` tag is the generator configuration (for more details see chapter :ref:`sec-Meshes`) and says that, after ensuring that two adjacent cells do not differ more than twice in size, each mesh element should be divided by 2 along each axis (i. e. into four quarters).
+The :xml:tag:`<postdiv> [in rectilinear1d, divide generator]` tag is the generator configuration (for more details see chapter :ref:`sec-Meshes`) and says that, after ensuring that two adjacent cells do not differ more than twice in size, each mesh element should be divided by 2 along each axis (i. e. into four quarters).
 The fact that our structure has both very thick and very thin layers and that we have used DivideGenerator makes the manual final mesh division by two sufficient.
 Later on we may plot the resulted mesh and fine-tune the ``postdiv by`` value in the XPL file, add more configuration parameters (we will do this in the next tutorial), or even automatically tune the generator from the Python script.

 Computational solvers